brendoncarroll/go-p2p/README.md

 ## Directory Organization

-### D is for Discovery
-Services for discovering peers.

-- **Cell Tracker**
-A tracker for announcing and looking up peer addresses.
-Works on top of any cell.
-A default client and server implementation are provided.

 ### F is for Formats
 Formats are just protocols that send/write once and receive/read many times.

 - **x509**
 Deals with the formats in the x509 public key infrastructure.

 ### S is for Swarm